sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

         hdbsql -e -n 69964be8-39e8-4622-9a2b-ba3a38be2f75.hana.canary-eu10.hanacloud.ondemand.com:443 -u DBADMIN -p your_password
         ```

         > The HANA Cloud instance can be configured to enable applications running from outside the SAP Cloud Platform to connect.
-The current setting is shown in the screenshot below.
+The current setting is shown in the landscape tool in the screenshot below.
+An example of configuring this setting is shown in [Allow connections to SAP HANA Cloud instance from selected IP addresses — using the command line](https://blogs.sap.com/2020/10/30/allow-connections-to-sap-hana-cloud-instance-from-selected-ip-addresses-using-the-command-line/).

         ![screenshot showing the allowlist](allowlist.png)